 Creating New User using Webmin

-To create new user using webmin, let's go to the Users and Groups page under the System drop down menue.
+To create a new user using Webmin, let's go to the Users and Groups page under the System drop-down menu.
 There you’ll be able to easily create and manage user accounts.

 Using Command Line on Webmin

 You can also open the system command shell by navigating Others >> Command Shell option on the left bar of your Webmin Administration.
 It looks to be a normal terminal window, the only difference is that it is on a web browser.
 So, enter any shell command to execute in the text field as shown below.

 We can perform almost every function through Webmin that we do from command line.
 In order to manage your database server, navigate to the Servers section, and click on the MySQL Database Server under the drop-down option.
 You will see all the databases in this section and can also perform system-level functions from here.
 If you want to create a new database then drag your mouse and point to the option under the MySQL databases as shown below.

 Its concluded that now we can perform every system-level task using the Webmin GUI.
 There are many functions available through Webmin from restart servers to managing their services and VPN to using CD burning etc. So, look around and explore the various features and services that are available through Webmin and start setting up and customizing your systems.
 It’s just wonderful software that every system administrator must have installed.